-Like any electronic device, Google Nest cameras produce heat while they’re on.
-It’s normal for your camera to get warm to the touch, but it’s designed to quickly disperse heat.
+Like any electronic device, Nest cameras produce heat while they’re on.
+It’s normal for your camera or doorbell to get warm to the touch, but it’s designed to quickly disperse heat.

 Make sure you’re using your camera in the environment it was designed for.